Royal Berkshire Fire and Rescue Service: Fire stations and appliances

 The service operates 16 fire stations – 12 of which are crewed by wholetime firefighters and four use retained firefighters.

 The community fire station at Theale, which opened in 2021, is also a base for South Central Ambulance Service and Thames Valley Police.
 It replaced the former Dee Road (Reading) and Pangbourne fire stations.

 Wokingham Road fire station in Reading is also home to the Red Cross Fire Emergency Support Service, who have their own specialist vehicle at the station.

 The Red Cross team are mobilised by RBFRS control staff to respond to people affected by incidents such as fire or flood.

 Established in Berkshire in 1993, they can provide food, clothing, and arrange emergency accommodation.

+The Headquarters of the service is at a dedicated facility that is not a fire station.
+This is Thames Valley Fire Control is based.

 Notable incidents

 Left a B&RFB Dispatch Riders helmet, Middle a RBFB Sub Officer 'Middlesex' Produced by Cromwell and Right is a RBFRS Pacific F7.